buzoherbert/cv-dhpa/README.md

 To create the PDF for my CV:
 * Install Nix with the [installation script](https://nixos.org/download/)
 * Run `nix develop` - This should make all the tools you need available.
+* To create the CV, use `tectonic -X build`
+  * For automated refreshing of the PDF while developing, you can use `tectonic -X watch`